Ragdoll Cats and Dogs

 Ragdoll Cats and German Shepherds

-If you read Floppycats regularly, you know that my parents have two German Shepherds and two Ragdolls.
+If you read Floppycats regularly, you know my parents have two German Shepherds and two Ragdolls.
 I took some videos this past week to show how well they get along – other than Napa (the youngest of the 4) wanting to play…

 How To Introduce Cats and Dogs